Home / All Documents / Photo Driving Licence (Photocard Number Requirements)

 What Is A Photocard Driving Licence?

-How Do You Apply For Photo Driving Licence In The UK?
+How To Apply For A Photocard Driving Licence In The UK Without Getting Rejected

-2. Gather documents – a valid UK passport or biometric residence permit, proof of address (e.g., a recent utility bill), and a passport‑style photo that meets DVLA standards.
+2. Gather the right documents.
+A valid UK passport or biometric residence permit, one proof of address from a utility bill, bank statement, or council tax letter dated within the last three months, and a passport-style photo that meets the DVLA’s exact specifications.

 Join Drivers Who Passed First Time Easily